dylanlrrb/Please-Contain-Yourself/2-Long_Lived_Containers/README.md

 - [ ] Confirm 'webserver2' is up and running however you see fit

-- [ ] Next, we're going learn how to do some housekeeping.
+- [ ] Next, we're going to learn how to do some housekeeping.
 We are all done with these containers and images so lets clean them up and get rid of them.
 Run `docker rm webserver`; this will delete the stopped 'webserver' container from your machine

 - [ ] Next run `docker ps -a` and notice that ‘webserver’ is nowhere to be found!